braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations.md

 {% endtabs %}

 {% alert note %}
-Log Level can only be set at runtime with Braze iOS SDK v4.4.0 or newer.
-If using an earlier version of the SDK, set the LogLevel at compile time instead.
+Log level can only be set at runtime with Braze iOS SDK v4.4.0 or newer.
+If using an earlier version of the SDK, set log level at compile time instead.
 {% endalert %}

 {% endtab %}